imreyne/imreyne/README.md

 I'm Reyne.
-I am a back-end developer with enough front-end knowledge to mess around.
+I am a full-stack developer with an emphasis on back end and database administration.
+My technical background is mostly systems administration and cybersecurity.

 ### Languages